Lexical Information induced from Lexicalised PCFGs

 Reference:

 PhD Thesis.
-Institut für Maschinelle Sprachverarbeitung, Universität Stuttgart, June 2003.
+Institut für Maschinelle Sprachverarbeitung, Universität Stuttgart.
 Published as AIMS Report 9(2).

 [Chapter 3]